camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 # Java API Example

 An authorization is created between a user/group and a resource.
 It describes the user/group's permissions to access that resource.
-An authorization may express different permissions, such as the permission to READ, UPDATE, DELETE the resource.
+An authorization may express different permissions, such as the permission to **Read**, **Update** and **Delete** the resource.
 (See Authorization for details).

 To grant the permission to access a certain resource, an authorization object is created.
 For example, to give access to a certain filter: